Interim Senior Minister

 Associate Minister for Congregational Life

-Erin is from the mountains of Asheville, North Carolina.
 She attended college at Elon University where she graduated magna cum laude with a B.A. in Religious Studies and a minor in Women’s Studies.
-Prior to her graduation Erin was named Religious Scholar of the year by Elon faculty and her research on women in ministry in the Presbyterian Church (USA) was presented at numerous national undergraduate conferences.
-Erin attended seminary at Columbia Theological Seminary in Atlanta, Georgia, where she received her Master of Divinity.
+While at Elon, she was unanimously named Religious Scholar of the year by Elon faculty.
+As an alumnus, Elon University recognized Erin with the 2014 Service to Church and Society award, one of the university’s highest honors.
+She attended seminary at Columbia Theological Seminary in Atlanta, Georgia, where she received her Master of Divinity.

 Director of Family Ministries